-In the Skylight Books 2017 Holiday Catalog, Kelsey N. raves about 300 Arguments, saying "it's as if someone collected all the quotes you highlighted in your favorite collection of essays and put them into book form.
+In the Skylight Books 2017 Holiday Catalog, Kelsey N. raves about 300 Arguments, saying, "It's as if someone collected all the quotes you highlighted in your favorite collection of essays and put them into book form.
 It's touching and remarkable and raw and light and poignant and honestly fits inside your back pocket."
-Backing up this claim, Kirkus Reviews writes that it's a "Proustian minimalist on the order of Lydia Davis," which is to say, Manguso delivers profound spiritual insight with accessible concision.
+Backing up this claim, Kirkus Reviews writes that it's a "Proustian minimalist on the order of Lydia Davis," which is to say Manguso delivers profound spiritual insight with accessible concision.

 If you've never heard David Foster Wallace's singular public speech about his life philosophy, prepare to have your worldview shifted.
 Read along with a highlighter in hand as you listen to the audio recording.
 At once brilliant and approachable without the pretension that's been attributed to his other work, it's an uplifting, quick, and fun read.
 In This Is Water, Wallace encourages us to transform tedious tasks into opportunities to practice compassion with strangers and, ultimately, ourselves.

-Doyle's A Book of Uncommon Prayer was named "A Best Spiritual Book of the Year" by Spirituality & Practice, and beyond measuring its brilliance in accolades, let's just say he dazzles with themes so resonant and sentences so swift that they spill into each other to marry prose with poetry in these prayers.
+Doyle's A Book of Uncommon Prayer was named a Best Spiritual Book of the Year by Spirituality & Practice, and beyond measuring its brilliance in accolades, let's just say he dazzles with themes so resonant and sentences so swift that they spill into each other to marry prose with poetry.
 This book will speak to readers in miraculous ways and help them find joy all around them, whether they are deeply religious, spiritual, agnostic, or atheist.

 Sometimes we need a reminder that beauty is all around us even in the most ordinary objects and moments.
 This book is that reminder because you can always count on Pablo Neruda for brilliant, lovely poems.
-In this book, his work is accompanied by minimal pencil drawings by Ferris Cook and Kenn Krabbenhoft.
+In this book, his work is accompanied by minimalist pencil drawings by Ferris Cook and Kenn Krabbenhoft.

-If you need a little more guidance and direction, then Your Life Manual will lay it out for you.
+If you need a little more guidance and direction, then Your Life Manual will lay it all out for you.
 Author David Ambrose details his unique philosophy without the technical jargon.
 These are practical tips you can actually implement in your own life.
-This easy-to-read and understand guide offers simple, fuss-free techniques and information to help you experience genuine happiness.
+This easy-to-read guide offers simple, fuss-free techniques and information to help you experience genuine happiness.

 If you're ready to follow your heart and make your own rules, then Jonathan Livingston Seagull will prove there's more to living than meets the eye.
-Richard Bach's fourth book spent two years on the New York Times bestseller list and its message resonated with millions around the world.
-It might be a fictional book, but according to 85-year-old Amazon reviewer, D. Wayne Guthrie "the message it sends is overwhelmingly good for the soul."
+Richard Bach's fourth book spent two years on the New York Times bestseller list, and its message resonated with millions around the world.
+It might be a fictional book, but according to 85-year-old Amazon reviewer D. Wayne Guthrie, "The message it sends is overwhelmingly good for the soul."